-NORD gratefully acknowledges Prof. dr. Hans van Bokhoven, Head Molecular Neurogenetics, Department of Human Genetics, Nijmegen Center for Molecular Life Sciences & Department of Cognitive Neuroscience, Donders Institute for Brain, Cognition and Behaviour, Radboud University Nijmegen Medical Centre,The Netherlands, for assistance in the preparation of this report.
+NORD gratefully acknowledges Prof. dr. Hans van Bokhoven, Head Molecular Neurogenetics, Department of Human Genetics, Nijmegen Center for Molecular Life Sciences & Department of Cognitive Neuroscience, Donders Institute for Brain, Cognition and Behaviour, Radboud university medical center, Nijmegen,The Netherlands, for assistance in the preparation of this report.

-There are at least four other syndromes caused by mutations of the p63 gene including AEC/Hay-wells syndrome, Rapp-Hodgkin syndrome, limb-mammary syndrome, and ADULT syndrome.
-In addition, p63 mutations have also been reported as the cause of nonsyndromic split hand/foot malformation and nonsyndromic cleft lip/palate (CL/P).
+There are at least four other syndromes caused by mutations of the TP63 gene including AEC/Hay-wells syndrome, Rapp-Hodgkin syndrome, limb-mammary syndrome, and ADULT syndrome.
+In addition, TP63 mutations have also been reported as the cause of nonsyndromic split hand/foot malformation and nonsyndromic cleft lip/palate (CL/P).
 There is considerable overlap among these disorders and some researchers consider them different expressions of one disease process.
-Despite the overlap, the p63-associated syndromes have their own characteristic physical findings related, in part, to the specific mutation of the p63 gene present.
+Despite the overlap, the TP63-associated syndromes have their own characteristic physical findings related, in part, to the specific mutation of the TP63gene present.
 These syndromes are further classified as forms of ectodermal dysplasia, a group of disorders characterized by abnormalities that occur during early embryonic development.
 Ectodermal dysplasias typically affect the hair, teeth, nails and/or skin.

 Ectrodactyly, which is also known as split hand/foot malformation (SHFM), is a condition characterized by absence or malformation of one or more of the fingers or toes.
 Usually, the middle fingers or toes are affected.
 All four hands and feet may be affected in some individuals.
 However, some individuals have only mild malformation or are unaffected.
 Individuals with EEC may also exhibit webbing or fusion (syndactyly) of some of the fingers and/or toes.
 In some cases, syndactyly is the only limb defect that occurs.